plasterboarding a brick wall

 applying angle bead to enternal corner

-• Cut the angle bead to fit.
+• Cut angle bead to fit.

 covering external angle bead with jointing compound

-• Cover the angle bead with a top coat of jointing compound.
+• Cover angle bead with jointing compound.

 Don’t fancy doing this job yourself?
 Find top-rated plasterers in your area by clicking the button below: